 While tractor-trailer truck traffic has been on the rise in recent years, trucks were involved in fewer fatal crashes than in 2007, according to federal data through 2016.

-Large trucks traveled nearly 288 million vehicle miles in 2016, according to data from the Federal Highway Administration.
-That’s less than the pre-recession 304 million miles in 2007 but up from the post-recession low of about 268 million miles in 2011.
+Large trucks traveled nearly 288 billion vehicle miles in 2016, according to data from the Federal Highway Administration.
+That’s less than the pre-recession 304 billion miles in 2007 but up from the post-recession low of about 268 billion miles in 2011.

 The data shows that they are less likely to be involved in a fatal accident, despite the increase in registered trucks and growing number of miles traveled.
 More than 3,800 fatal crashes involving large trucks occurred in 2016, a decline of 8 percent since 2007.